 “It’s really the main issue: it’s not worth giving certain treatments to people who won’t benefit from them and it’s absolutely crucial that those who will benefit receive them, said Eric Solary, scientific director at the Arc Foundation.

 These synthetic nanoparticles look like tasty cholesterol.
 So cancer cells gobble them up — and they starve the cancer cells to death.

-— Intl.
-Institute for Nanotechnology at Northwestern (@IINanoNU) February 2, 2021
+— International Institute for Nanotechnology (@IINanoNU) February 2, 2021

 Better understanding of certain mutations in cancer cells as well as how immune cells behave are helping doctors make ever-more accurate treatment choices.